magento/merchdocs/src/magento-payments/payoutreports.md

 ---

 Payout reports show comprehensive payout information at-a-glance, allowing you full transparency into the processed volume, payment balance, and detailed reporting on the transaction level for financial reconciliation.

-You can efficiently cross-reference orders and payments and reconcile accounts---all from one place.
+You don't have to open multiple dashboards or views to cross-reference orders and payments or reconcile accounts.
+Magento Payments enables you to take all these actions from one place so that you can view and manage your reports efficiently.

 See payments across multiple providers, as well as the linked Magento order and transaction IDs, transaction amounts, payment method per transaction, and more, all within Payout reports in the Admin.